DIZZAGROUPDOWNER/Fulcrum/README.md

 To install it as a must use, here's what you want to do:

 1. Open your project and navigate to `wp-content/mu-plugins`.
+2. Then open terminal (or console).
-2. Then type: `git clone https://github.com/hellfromtonya/Fulcrum.git`.
+3. Then type: `git clone https://github.com/hellfromtonya/Fulcrum.git`.
+4. Change the directory by typing: `cd Fulcrum` or `cd fulcrum`.
+5. Next you need to run Composer to install all of the assets.
+Type `composer install` at the root of the Fulcrum folder.
-3. Next you need an autolauncher to load Fulcrum.
+6. Next you need an autolauncher to load Fulcrum.
 If one exists already, then add `include( 'fulcrum/bootstrap.php' );` into it.
 Otherwise, do the following:
-* Navigate to `fulcrum/mu-loader/` and copy the file `mu_autoloader.php`
+6.1 Navigate to `fulcrum/mu-loader/` and copy the file `mu_autoloader.php`
-* Paste it into the root of `wp-content/mu-plugins`.
+6.2 Paste it into the root of `wp-content/mu-plugins`.
-* Bam, Fulcrum now loads itself up without you or your client needing to activate it.
+6.3 Bam, Fulcrum now loads itself up without you or your client needing to activate it.
 WooHoo!

 ## Contributions